a-r-m-i-n/dce/README.md

 or use composer to fetch DCE from [packagist](https://packagist.org/packages/t3/dce):

 ```
-composer req t3/dce:"^2.0"
+composer req t3/dce:"^2.2"
 ```

 ## Documentation

-The full documentation can be found here: https://docs.typo3.org/typo3cms/extensions/dce/
+The full documentation can be found here: https://docs.typo3.org/p/t3/dce/master/en-us/

 ## How to contribute?

 Just fork this repository and create a pull request to the **master** branch.
-Please also describe why you've submitted you patch, if it regards to a ticket, a link would be great.
+Please also describe why you've submitted your patch.
 If you have any questions feel free to contact me.

 In case you can't provide code but want to support DCE anyway, here is my [PayPal donation link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2DCCULSKFRZFU).